Review the information below to make sure you are all set for your ceremony.

 2. Find your ceremony date and time on the Convocation schedule

-Note: If you have a joint major, you will have the opprotunity to select which major you want to attend with when you complete the RSVP.
+Note: If you are a Nursing or Business major, or are completing a joint major, you will have the opportunity to select which ceremony you want to attend with when you complete the RSVP.

 Guest tickets are required for the Peterborough ceremonies for all guests over the age of two.
 Tickets will be scanned upon entry, and seating is first-come first first-served.